mathbruyen/nodejsconfit2014/text.md

 Then if you can obtain a reliable edit log our of your database, make sure you use only its time and that its clock is actually monotonic, then use the log aproach.
 It allows you to scale with a simple setup.

 But if you can't prove that your log will be correct and not miss anything, because it is a hard assumption, then move to the mathematical aproach.
 Mathematics never lie.
+Another reason is if you need greater flexibility on what to synchronize.
 But keep in mind that the setup is a bit larger.
-And if you decide to use this aproach and find our library convenient, use it and contribute to it!
+If you decide to use this aproach and find our library convenient, use it and contribute to it!
 There is room for improvements, we are just scratching the surface.